An absolutely lovely Antique French Silver and Crystal ‘Drageoir’ by ‘Maitre Orfèvre’ SJ DUPEZARD.

 In France we call them ‘Drageoir’ or ‘Confiturier’, but the only official name is a ‘Confiturier’ (Hence a Jam container), and it is widely thought that, originally, they were only used as Ceremonial Sugar Bowls.

-The very upper register is delicately carved with a oak and Ivy leaves wreath, while the upper rim show a gorgeous detail of Acanthus leaves.
+The very upper register is delicately carved with a geometrical lace wreath, which is found again on the four sides of the pedestal.

-The bowl insert is Cobalt blue crystal and in perfect condition.
+The bowl insert is white crystal with ‘facets’, it is original and in perfect condition.

 A absolutely lovely piece!
 Rare to find as DUPEZARD was definitely not as prolific in Drageoir’s, as Denis Garreau would later be.